eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 - keyGenerationConfig: A way of generating ephemeral keys used for `credential_response_encryption`
 - credentialResponseEncryptionPolicy: A wallet policy in regard to whether it accepts credentials without `credential_response_encyrption` or not
 - authorizeIssuanceConfig: Preference on using `scope` or `authorization_details` during authorization code flow
 - dPoPSigner: An optional way of singing DPoP JWTs.
 If not provided DPoP is off.
-If provided it will be used only if Credential Issuer advertises this feature
+If provided, it will be used only if Credential Issuer advertises this feature
 - parUsage: An indication to not use PAR endpoint or use it if advertised by the credential issuer
 - clock: Wallet/Caller clock.